jwalton/immer-ente/README.md

 ## How to use it

 The basic idea is, you create a state object, and a set of actions.
-The `immerEnte()` function returns a `{ Provider, Consumer, useController }` object you can use in your application:
+The `immerEnte()` function returns a `{ Provider, Consumer, useController, useNewController }` object you can use in your application:

 ```tsx
 import immerEnte from 'immer-ente';